bndtools/bnd/maven/bnd-reporter-maven-plugin/README.md

 }
 ```

-## Executing the export operation
+### Executing the export operation

-Since the export operation is not associated with any maven build phase, it must in invoked manually.
+Since the export operation is not associated with any maven build phase, it must be invoked manually.

-Here's an example invocation:
+Here's an invocation example:

 ```
 mvn bnd-reporter:export
 ```

-## Configuration Properties
+### Configuration Properties

 Main configuration: